William H. Brawley

 William Hiram Brawley (incorrectly reported in some works as William Huggins Brawley; May 13, 1841 – November 15, 1916) was a United States representative from South Carolina and later a United States district judge of the United States District Court for the District of South Carolina.

 Education and career

-Born on May 13, 1841, in Chester, Chester County, South Carolina, Brawley attended the common schools and graduated from South Carolina College (now the University of South Carolina) in 1860.
+Born on May 13, 1841, in Chester, South Carolina, Brawley attended the common schools and graduated from South Carolina College (now the University of South Carolina) in 1860.
 He enlisted as a private in Company F, Sixth Regiment, South Carolina Infantry, Confederate States Army on April 11, 1861.
 He lost an arm in the Battle of Seven Pines and was retired from service.
 He was manager of his family's plantation from 1862 to 1864.
 He traveled and studied in Europe in 1864 and 1865.
 He was admitted to the bar and entered private practice in Chester from 1866 to 1868.
 He was solicitor for the Sixth Judicial Circuit of South Carolina from 1868 to 1874.
 He resumed private practice in Charleston, South Carolina from 1874 to 1893.
 He was a member of the South Carolina House of Representatives from 1882 to 1890.